EmineHamo/EmineHamo/README.md

 # 💫 About Me:
-I am currently learning to become a Fullstack Developer
+I am currently learning to become a Data Analyst

 ## 🌐 Socials: